Devin Vargas: Professional career

 Vargas turned professional in 2004.
-He sustained his first defeat by a ranked opponent, Kevin Johnson (boxer), in a May 15, 2009 bout.
+He sustained his first defeat by a ranked opponent, Kevin Johnson, in a May 15, 2009 bout.
 It became clear early in the fight that Vargas was in over his head, being dropped in the 3rd—giving Johnson a massive lead—and again in the 5th round.
 Bloody and bruised during the latter, Vargas looked like a beaten man, and it was evident that the end was near.
 The end came with a flurry of combinations unleashed by Johnson early in the 6th round, thus scoring Johnson a TKO; had the fight been left to continue, it would have resulted in knock out.
 Mercy came when Vargas's corner saw the writing on the wall and, with a toss of a white towel, ended this mismatch, sparing Vargas further injury.

 Personal life

 He is the younger brother of boxer Dallas Vargas.